cms-dev/cms/docs/Running CMS.rst

 * :file:`cms.conf` is intended to be the same on all servers; all configurations are explained in the file; of particular importance is the definition of ``core_services``, that specifies where the services are going to be run, and how many of them, and the connecting line for the database, in which you need to specify the name of the user created above and its password.

-* :file:`cms.ranking.conf` is intended to be different on each server that will host a ranking.
+* :file:`cms.ranking.conf` is not necessarily meant to be the same on each server that will host a ranking, since it just controls settings relevant for one single server.
 The addresses and log-in information of each ranking must be the same as the ones found in :file:`cms.conf`.

 These files are a pretty good starting point if you want to try CMS.
 There are some mandatory changes to do though: